replicate/keepsake/CONTRIBUTING.md

     make build

 The built Python packages are in `python/dist/`.
 These contain both the CLI and the Python library.

+To generate the Protobuf implementations you need to install the required Protobuf tools.
+This is documented in `proto/Makefile`.
+Once they're installed, simply run `make build` from the `proto` folder.

 ## Release